SEMICeu/SDG-sandbox/process_and_method/methodology/phase6.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-  * Publish the conformance statement together with the common data model.
+  * Publish the conformance statement together with the OOTS data model for specific evidence types.
 </details>